Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 	- Anticoagulation before PCI:
 		- Aspirin 300mg if not already given as part of [[Chest Pain#Assessment#Initial Assessment (if not done on the phone)|chest pain initial assessment & management]]
 		- Heparin 5000 units IV
-		- Ticagrelor 180mg PO or Prasugrel 60mg PO preferred otherwise alternatively
+		- ==Ticagrelor 180mg PO== or Prasugrel 60mg PO preferred otherwise alternatively
 			- Clopidogrel 300-600mg PO
 			- Note that ticagrelor is contraindicated in 2nd or 3rd degree AV block
 		- Ask cardiologist if glycoprotein IIb/IIIa inhibitor is indicated (e.g. eptifibatide, tirofiban)